“Give Someone a Nudge”: Meaning & Usage of This English Idiom

 A Humorous Anecdote

 Imagine an office scenario where someone literally takes “give the boss a nudge” at face value.
 Instead of discreetly suggesting the boss begin the presentation, they walk up and physically poke the boss’s shoulder.
-The whole room bursts into laughter.
-While playful, it shows how a single idiomatic misunderstanding can create an unexpected, comical moment.

 Note: Always remember that the intended meaning is a gentle reminder—not a physical push.